v-fearam/msbuild-examples/rest-api-client-generation/README.md

   <PetClientInputOpenApiSpec>https://petstore.swagger.io/v2/swagger.json</PetClientInputOpenApiSpec>
 ```

 Select "PetReaderToolTaskConsoleApp" and rebuild only that project.
-You will get the "Error URL is not allowed PetRestApiClient"
+You will get the error "URL is not allowed"

 _Note:_ If you like to publish your custom task as nuget package, please read the [Custom task code generation](../custom-task-code-generation/) example.